GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 * Compiling a Go program: USER (syntax error, dependency not found, etc.)
 * Downloading Go modules: USER (module not found more likely than network issue)

-### Exec vs ExecUser
+### Using gcp.WithUserAttribution()

 The `Context` struct provides convenience functions to execute arbitrary commands.
-Use `Exec` and its derivatives for internal commands such as moving files and `ExecUser` its derivatives for commands that depend on user input, such as downloading dependencies or compiling a program.
+When calling `Exec`, use the option `gcp.WithUserAttribution` for commands that depend on user input, such as downloading dependencies or compiling a program.
+It is also possible to split failure attribution and timing attribution, using `gcp.WithUserFailureAttribution`, or `gcp.WithUserTimingAttribution`.
+In the absence of these options, attribution is assigned to the system.
 In all cases, prefer using specialized functions when available on `Context` instead of `Exec`, for example `ctx.Symlink` instead of `ln -s`.

 ### Compiling a buildpack